 New information and updated maps on the web site:

-On iowadnr.gov, integrated information is presented on the updated fish, lake, river, and trout stream web pages.
-It includes fishing reports, fishing forecasts, lists of amenities, and links to maps and fish survey data.
-Lake-specific regulations, river maps and fish stocking data are coming soon.
+On IowaDNR.gov Fishing pages, integrated information is presented on updated fish, lake, river, and trout stream web pages.
+It includes fishing reports, fishing forecasts, lists of amenities, location-specific fishing regulations, fish stocking history, and links to maps and fish survey data.

 Investigating the return on investment of the urban trout program